 Let’s not forget that VIP72 is a major provider of the SOCKS protocol.
 This was useful for routing data packets from the user (me) to servers via a proxy, hiding my browser usage details, and finding a way around circumventing firewalls.
 The SOCKS proxy is also effective if you don’t want anyone to know that you are using the Tor browser for anonymous communication.
 You can use SOCKS5 to enhance security, but a viable option is to capitalize on the DoubleVPN feature that routes online traffic via two VPN servers.
 DoubleVPN sacrifices connection speed for security, so the choice is yours, depending on the goals you want to meet.
 Albeit, VIP72 doesn’t support other popular protocols like PPTP, SSTP, L2TP, and IPSec.

-VIP72 employs 1024-bit encryption with its OpenVPN servers to protect sessions like browsing, streaming, and downloading torrents when using public WiFi.
+VIP72 employs 2048-bit encryption with its OpenVPN servers to protect sessions like browsing, streaming, and downloading torrents when using public WiFi.
 I give credit to VIP72 for offering the best SSL certificate one can get, but does this protect us from potential risks and threats on private and public networks?
 I expect it to do the same as other VPNs that encrypt my information so no one can see what I’m doing.

 Sadly, VIP72 fails to meet the benchmark of a truly safe VPN.
-I could only avail the OpenVPN (TCP/UDP) protocol to secure my online activities.
-Even then, I was only able to use the service with the help of SOCKS and Windows OpenVPN-based clients.
-Furthermore, the AES 256-bit cipher that the service uses to encrypt data largely determines how OpenVPN performs as a tunneling protocol.
+However, it uses SOCKS and OpenVPN (TCP/UDP), which is one of the safest protocols to secure your online activities.
+Furthermore, the 2048-bit cipher that the service uses to encrypt data largely determines how OpenVPN performs as a tunneling protocol.
 In any situation, there is a risk because VIP72 underwhelms in terms of providing a 100% secure VPN platform.

 As discussed, VIP72 was associated with the Bunitu Trojan botnet by functioning as a delivery channel for malware that blocks antiviruses and decreases speeds.
 As per a 2015 study, Malwarebytes Labs, an anti-malware company, exposed VIP72 as the responsible party for spreading the Trojan.
 The Trojan infects your computer and makes it function as a proxy for remote clients.
 The malware works instantly when you install VIP72 on a system, and it opens ports for remote connections.
 This harms the network and reroutes infected IP addresses.
 What’s the riskiest thing that can happen?
 You may find yourself participating unwillingly in cyberattacks, or worse.